-- There are two types of different VPN topologies: - Remote-access VPNs - Remote users must have a broadband Internet connection - The user establishes a VPN tunnel through the ISP - > The tunnel is established only when required - > The VPN parameters are dynamically negotiated - Costs are associated only with the Internet connection's cost
+- There are two types of different VPN topologies: - Remote-access VPNs - Remote users must have a broadband Internet connection - The VPN parameters are dynamically negociated - > The user establishes a VPN tunnel through the ISP - The tunnel is established only when required - Costs are associated only with the Internet connection's cost - Site-to-site VPNs - Configured between two VPN-aware devices on both ends - Always-on - Provides interconnectivity between multiple networks on both sites. - Each end of the tunnel acts as a gateway for its networks.

-Site-to-site VPNs

-- Configured between two VPN-aware devices on both ends - Always-on - Provides interconnectivity between multiple networks on both sites. - > Each end of the tunnel acts as a gateway for its networks.